 Figuring out the best bedtime snacks for diabetes is critical to managing blood sugars.

-Anyone with diabetes knows that how your blood sugars start the day is a pretty good indicator of how the rest of the day will go.
+Anyone with diabetes knows that your morning blood sugars generally indicate how the rest of the day will go.
 And, nothing can have a bigger impact on morning blood sugars than the types of bedtime snacks for diabetes you are choosing.

-Why bother reading about the best bedtime snack for blood sugar
+Why learn about bedtime snacks for blood sugar